awesomestudio68/privacy-policy/index.md

   - Device ID
   - Shortened IP address
   - In-app event usage

-We do not collect personally identifiable information.
+  - We do not collect personally identifiable information

 3. Data Security
 We do not store user data on private servers.
 All data is processed through trusted platforms such as Google under their own privacy policies.